 Carpal tunnel syndrome is a common disorder affecting the hand.
-Unlike sprains and tendonitis, which involve injury or inflammation of ligaments or tendons, carpal tunnel syndrome is caused by nerve compression at the wrist.
+Unlike sprains and tendinitis, which involve injury or inflammation of ligaments or tendons, carpal tunnel syndrome is caused by nerve compression at the wrist.

 The carpal tunnel is a small anatomical passageway created by the arch-like arrangement of the small bones that make up your wrist.
 A tough ligament called the transverse carpal ligament forms the roof of this tunnel.
 Nine flexor tendons within their protective sheaths and the median nerve all pass through this small, inflexible bony space.
 The median nerve is a major nerve to the hand that provides sensation to the thumb, index, long and the ring fingers, and muscle function to the thumb.